 - Dimmer switches make excellent additions to bedroom lighting.
 Lighting can be turned down to create a calm, restful feeling, yet can still be turned up for full lighting when needed.

-- Mirrored or glossy furnishings in light colors or woods are a great way to add light to a dark bedroom, or tone down a too-bright bedroom with darker colors and furnishings and non-reflective surfaces.
+- Mirrored or glossy furnishings in light colors or woods are a great way to add light to a dark bedroom or tone down a too-bright bedroom with darker colors and furnishings and non-reflective surfaces.

-Choose Soft Furnishings & Decor
+Choose Soft Furnishings and Decor

 - If you have hardwood floors in your bedroom, consider adding a rug for comfort and warmth.